 Ireland, Summer 2001

 I was living on Mountjoy Square when I started working at Boulangerie des Gourmets.
-At the Mountjoy Square flat I was paying £70 per week to share a room.
+I was paying £70 per week to share a room.

 Turns out Olivier, the owner of Boulangerie, didn't want to advance me money.
-As I'd had a week without work and had opted for a trip to Galway with my pals Jesse and John, who were to leave the country soon money got real tight.
+I'd had a week without work and had opted for a trip to Galway with my pals Jesse and John, who were to leave the country soon.
+Money got real tight.

 Well, it didn't get better.
 (To say nothing of the working conditions, which were typical of mass-production "gourmet" capitalist unit-pumping.)

 I told Olivier "I'm going to lose my flat if I don't pay the rent."
 That's when he suggested I move into a flat that he owns.
 Goes without mentioning that I disliked the idea by the mere principle of it.

 Nice flat.
 Room of my own.
 Nice room.
 Bedbugs.
 But a nice room.